Galion station (New York Central Railroad)

 The Big Four Depot of Galion, Ohio was a passenger train station serving the Cleveland, Cincinnati, Chicago and St. Louis Railway, commonly known as the 'Big Four Depot,' and the New York Central Railroad.
 The brick and wood-constructed building, still intact, is located at 127 Washington Street at Harding Way.
 It was one of two railroad stations in the city, the other serving the Erie Railroad.

 Big Four Depot's heyday

 The building was opened in 1900, and it served as a Big Four division headquarters.
 Passenger trains northeast from the station headed to Cleveland.
 Trains southwest from the station headed to Indianapolis and St. Louis; trains headed south from the station to Columbus, Dayton and Cincinnati.
 Peak usage occurred during and after World War I, with about 32 trains a day stopping there.
-Major political party residential nominees, including Al Smith, Franklin D. Roosevelt and Dwight D. Eisenhower, appeared at the station in the course of their campaigns.
+Major political party presidential nominees, including Al Smith, Franklin D. Roosevelt and Dwight D. Eisenhower, appeared at the station in the course of their campaigns.

 In 1947, in the post-World War II period, the station remained busy with New York Central passenger trains bound in multiple directions: